Age of consent

 What happens if I get caught having sex with an under age person?

-If you are charged, the likelihood is you’ll be given a caution, or a fine, and put on the Sex Offenders Register for one year if you’re under 18 (two years if you’re over 18).
+If you are charged, the likelihood is you could be given a caution, a fine, imprisoned or possibly put on the Sex Offenders Register.

 I’m having sex with someone who is under sixteen.
 Am I going to go to prison?